Self-Hosting

 Configure AI providers for natural language processing and content generation:

-Note: At least one AI provider configuration is recommended for full platform functionality.
+Note: At least one AI provider configuration is required for full platform functionality.
 You can choose between Gemini, Azure OpenAI, or OpenAI based on your preferences and requirements.

 Telemetry Status